Future Engineering Faculty and Professionals Workshop Series

 The FEFP series consists of four workshop themes (see above).
 Two sessions of each workshop are offered.
-In each session the panelists give a short introduction, but most of the time is devoted to answering students’ questions.
+In each session, the panelists give a short introduction, but most of the time are devoted to answering students’ questions.
 The Q&A format makes each session unique and allows participants to guide the conversation.
 Please come prepared with your questions.

 Yes, we provide refreshments for each workshop!

 How to Gain the Most from an FEFP Workshop

 - Have some knowledge of the career path you are interested in pursuing.
 For example, read an article in the Chronicle of Higher Education about finding the right post-doc position.
 This will help you ask more valuable questions.